osmocom/osmo-ggsn/README.md

 ------------

 *Linux*
-OpenGGSN was originally developed and tested using Redhat 8.0 and 9.0 and is these days mostly developed on Debian GNU/Linux.
+OsmoGGSN was originally developed and tested using Redhat 8.0 and 9.0 and is these days mostly developed on Debian GNU/Linux.
 It should run also on other Linux distributions as well as FreeBSD, but this is untested.
 Compilation on Solaris 2.8 has also been verified.